mf-rug/YasaraVSCode/README.md

 # make shell script executable
 chmod +x append_from_clipboard.sh

-# install multi-command.
+# install multi-command for VSCode
-# if `code` isn't available, install manually within VSCode
+# should `code` not be available for you, install manually within VSCode
 code --install-extension ryuta46.multi-command

 # add a keyboard shortcut to VSCode, adjust / perform manually if desired